-As shown, for all granularity values, the bus-based routing tracks can be used to increase the area efficiency of the multi-bit architecture.
-For example, when M is equal to 2, the best architecture with bus-based tracks is 5.6% smaller than the architecture with no busbased tracks; and when M is equal to 4, the best architecture with bus-based tracks is 11% smaller.
-Overall, the most area efficient multi-bit architectures have a granularity value of 4 and have a bus-based track count that is between 50% to 60% of the total number of routing tracks per channel.
-This is significantly different from the best granularity values for implementing the ideal datapath model, where, as discussed in Section 2, higher granularity values always result in higher area efficiency.
-The difference is due to the fact that, unlike the ideal model, a significant percentage of signals in the benchmark circuits cannot be grouped into M-bit wide buses; and, as shown by Figure 14, with increasing M, the percentage of signals that can be grouped into M -bit wide buses decreases nearly monotonically across all benchmark circuits.
+As shown, for all granularity values, the bus-based routing tracks can be used to increase the area efficiency of the multibit architecture.
+For example, when M is equal to 2, the best architecture with bus-based tracks is 5.6% smaller than the architecture with no bus-based tracks and when M is equal to 4, the best architecture with bus-based tracks is 11% smaller.
+Overall, the most area efficient multibit architectures have a granularity value of 4 and have a bus-based track count that is between 50% and 60% of the total number of routing tracks per channel.
+This is significantly different from the best granularity values for implementing the ideal datapath model, where, as discussed in Section II, higher granularity values always result in higher area efficiency.
+The difference is due to the fact that, unlike the ideal model, a significant percentage of signals in the benchmark circuits cannot be grouped into M-bit wide buses and, as shown by Fig. 15, with increasing M the percentage of signals that can be grouped into M-bit wide buses decreases nearly monotonically across all benchmark circuits.